kb-dk/public-adl-text-sources/work.md

-For more information on markup used, have a look at [the texts](https://github.com/Det-Kongelige-Bibliotek/public-adl-text-sources/tree/master/texts), and the markup information here.
+For more information on markup used, have a look at [the texts](https://github.com/Det-Kongelige-Bibliotek/public-adl-text-sources/tree/master/texts), and the markup used there.